SciCatProject/frontend/docs/dataset-detail-tile-authorization.md

 ### What is Dataset Detail Tile Authorization?

 The Dataset Detail Tile Authorization feature allows administrators to control which user groups can view specific sections (tiles) within the dataset detail page.
-This enables fine-grained access control over dataset information, ensuring sensitive data is only visible to authorized users.
+This enables fine-grained UI customization on how to present the  dataset information, ensuring  a better UX.

 ### Target Audience